Experiment Visualization for "Challenges in Replay Detection by TDLM in Post-Encoding Resting State"

 Simulated Replay Insertion

-We extracted activity patterns for each item by creating the average ERP of each item and subtraced the ERP of all other items.
+We extracted activity patterns for each item by creating the average ERP of each item and subtracted the ERP of all other items.
 Using this process we were able to get the subtle item-specific pattern minus the visual evoked potential that is common to general visual processing.
 We inserted these momentary patterns (each spanning ~10 ms) into the control resting state.

 Replay insertion schematic